 The bill would require the department to prepare, and the board to adopt, a flood control system status report, to be updated periodically, for the State Plan of Flood Control, as defined, and to undertake a related inspection of project levees, as defined.
 The bill would require the department, on or before September 1, 2010, and on or before September 1 of each year thereafter, to provide written notice to each landowner whose property is determined to be within a levee flood protection zone.
-The bill would require the department to prepare and maintain maps for levee flood protection zones.
 The bill would authorize the department to revise the maps to include updated information.